paironaut/bin-hacks/README.md

 bin-hacks
 =========

-Gathered from around the internet, these are short executables for a Linux user's ~/bin directory, too small to re-distribute separately.
+Gathered from around the internet, these are short executables and dotfiles that a Linux user might want in their home or ~/bin directory

 **fix-agent.sh** If you reconnect to a screen session, source fix-agent.sh to reach your ssh-agent again, for passwordless login.